What’s Throat Cancer?

 - Standard biopsy: Your physician removes a sample bit of tissue and makes an incision.
 This biopsy type is done in the operating room under general anesthesia.
 Your physician inserts a thin needle into a tumor to get rid of sample cells.

-- Endoscopic biopsy: Your physician inserts a thin, long tube via the nose, the mouth area, or an incision and removes a tissue sample having an endoscope.
+- Endoscopic biopsy: Your doctor inserts a thin, long tube via the nose, the mouth area, or an incision and removes a tissue sample having an endoscope.

 Staging Throat Cancer

 In case your physician discovers cancerous cells in your throat, they’re going to purchase additional evaluations to spot the extent, or the period, of your cancer.
 The periods range from 0 to 4:

 - Stage 0: The tumor hasn’t invaded tissue,

 - Stage 1: The tumor under 7 cm and restricted for your throat,

 - Stage 2: The tumor is somewhat bigger than 7 cm, but nevertheless confined to your throat,

 - Stage 3: The tumor has developed and spread to nearby tissues and organs,